 Whilst many parents strive for perfection, human beings make mistakes.
 Nobody’s perfect and therefore perfect parenting doesn’t exist.
 It’s normal to make mistakes in any aspect of life, including parenting.
 All you can aim for is to be the best parent you can be.
 Realise that you’re not perfect, accept you’ll make mistakes and enjoy the challenge.
-Here are some things to think about:

 Being a Role Model